Liturgy Schedules

 When all ministers have returned to the altar, all should go to the bottom of the steps, turn to face the altar and bow.
 Then return to their seat.

-It's important to call a sub if you are unable to serve when scheduled.
+It is important to call a sub if you are unable to serve when scheduled.

 Guidelines for Ministers of Hospitality